 Before you access Settings

-- Service settings are only available to service (team) owners TEAM OWNER.
-Also see → permissions.
+- Service settings are available to service (team) owners TEAM OWNER.
+You can access them via Nimbus's Frontend menu or in the team headers.

-- Tenant administrators TENANT ADMIN have access to further service options via the Service Administration.
+- Tenant administrators TENANT ADMIN have extended access to service settings via the Administration backend.

 - Regular users TEAM MEMBERS (Agents) will not see the settings option at all.